kammitama5/kammitama5.github.io/_posts/2021-6-18-Friday-June-18th.md

 or take a nap, and then continued on to my internship hours from noon to 8pm each day.
 Yes; it is absolutely true that near the end of the week, I was very burned out.
 In fact, I used my lunch time today to take a nap, and I'm pretty sure there was snoring.
 There was also a time or two I started a call (not at my internship; I was very awake for that time!), started taking notes and then woke up to see the presenter had ended the call.
 So yeah, it was rough.
-- I still have some work to do for a pass/fail course for graduate credit that isn't due until August 18th; I will start working on that this weekend, along with continuing the work from MSR and my ZK Proof toy project.
+- I still have some work to do for a pass/fail course for graduate credit that isn't due until August 18th (it's a research paper with data and code to be evaluated); I will start working on that this weekend, along with continuing the work from MSR and my ZK Proof toy project.
 Yes; I have scheduled everything out!
 - In the middle of all of that, I had some meetings and other commitments that needed to be scheduled and attended.
 So it was a *lot* of juggling.
 But it's over, and I am going to take this evening to relax a bit.